-- Elevate the head of bed 15 to 30 degrees or as ordered.
+- Elevate the head of the bed 15 to 30 degrees or as ordered.

-- Avoid any activity that suddenly increases blood pressure or obstructs venous return (eg, Valsalva maneuver, straining), instruct patient to exhale during voiding or defecation to decrease strain, eliminate caffeine, administer all personal care, and minimize external stimuli.
+- Avoid any activity that suddenly increases blood pressure or obstructs venous return (eg, Valsalva maneuver, straining), instructs the patient to exhale during voiding or defecation to decrease strain, eliminate caffeine, administer all personal care, and minimize external stimuli.

 Relieving Sensory Deprivation